SNEHALDD/Youtube_Video_Analysis/technology.md

  - Model used for text sentiment analysis; sensitive to both polarity and intensity of emotion

 ### Training and Testing Setup
- - Split data into training and testing sets
+ - Split data into training and testing sets.
  - Use RandomForestClassifier to classify our videos
  - Use VADER to classify youtube comment sentiment
  - Use model to make predictions for testing set